cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/jenkins-host-docker/README.md

+---
+description: Tutorial on how to run Jenkins inside a container with Docker client that controls host machines Docker engine using a socket.
+---

 # Jenkins with access to hosts Docker engine

 Note that by default each of the example docker compose configurations will create their own volumes for the data.
 This might not be what you want.
 In order to use the same volumes for every docker compose configuration, run docker compose with `-p` (or `--project-name`) option.
 This can also be done by setting `COMPOSE_PROJECT_NAME` environment variable: